Lauren-Akhidenor/Foodprice_ClimateChange/README.md

 # The Influence of Climate Change Expectations and Sectoral Differences on Food Prices in Nigeria

-This project explores how local perceptions of climate extremes such as droughts and floods affect food price trends across Nigerian communities.
+This project explain the steps taken in carrying out the analysis on Google Colabs alongsides exploring how local perceptions of climate extremes such as droughts and floods affect food price trends across Nigerian communities.
 Combining **Excel**, **Power BI**, and **Python (Google Colab)**, this analysis provides an integrated view of data processing, visualization, and model insights.

 ---